KocHanim/Analyzing-Salary-Trends-in-Baseball--SVR-and-SVM-Approach/README.md

 This can increase the risk of the model underfitting.
 The C parameter affects the generalisation ability of the model.
 The C parameter can take different values depending on the distribution and noise of the data.
 Different methods can be used to determine the C parameter, such as cross-validation.
-The C parameter is important for optimising the performance and accuracy of the support vector regression model.
+The C parameter is important for optimising the performance and accuracy of the support vector regression model.[3]

 ## Project Details: